seanblanchfield/tfi-gtfs/README.md

 But *this should not be used* in a context where many customers and requests are expected.

 To enable SSL, certificate and key must be provided either in the settings, throuhg env var, or arguments.
-If one of those is not specified, the server will revert to http.
+If none of those is not specified, the server will revert to http.

 I've published a [docker image](https://hub.docker.com/r/vche/tfi-gtfs) as well that can be used.
 Example of use with docker compose:
 ```